Tuplanolla/ghci-on-steroids/README.md

     $ prepare-gos-check < ~/.ghci > GHCIOnSteroids.hs
     $ prepare-gos-packages package-1 ... package-$n < ~/.ghci-on-steroids > ~/.ghci
     $ prepare-gos-tags tag-1 ... tag-$n < ~/.ghci-on-steroids > ~/.ghci

+## Known Issues

+Both `gos-packages` and `gos-tags` require each import or tagged thing to occupy exactly one line, because they are implemented with line-oriented core utilities.
+Such is life with shell scripts.